qmk/qmk_firmware/keyboards/ut472/keymaps/richdawe/readme.md

 Volume and media keys on layer 3
 L1 + O = zero, L2 + O = zero (as well as L1 + V)
 Move {} [] onto <> on layers 1/2, in addition to location on L;?
+Spacebar held is L2 modifier, space on tap
+1.5U either side of spacebar are both L1 to make it more symmetric

 "Hold down the Bootmagic key (Space by default) and the desired hotkey while plugging in your keyboard.
 For example, holding Space+B should cause it to enter the bootloader."